simonmcc/terraform-transform/README.md

 ]
 ```

 The JMESPath tranformation spec should result in a list of source & target dictionaries that have an address & change key, every source (i.e. resources that the current plan would destroy) is then compared against all of the resources the current plan would create, the comparison is a python dict equivalence.
-Matches are then recorded as a list of src/dst address pairs, and either reported or executed by `tftf`.
+Matches are then recorded as a list of src/dst address pairs, and either reported or executed by `tf-tf`.

 # Installation

 Install via the internal Nexus PyPI group repo:

 ```
-pip install --index-url https://nexus.taservs.net/repository/pypi-all/simple tftf
+pip install --index-url https://nexus.taservs.net/repository/pypi-all/simple terraform-transform
 ```

 # Development